wcbn/player-android/README.md

 * Android Studio (or Gradle)
 * git

-Either import into Android Studio and build using the included APK wizard or gradle wrapper, or use gradle to build from the command line:
+Import into Android Studio and build using the included APK wizard or gradle wrapper.

-    gradle assemble

 If you want to redistribute, make sure you customize the gradle build files to include your own keys instead of the default provided.